lmammino/streams-workshop/05-pipes/README.md

 stream.pipeline(...streams, callback)
 ```

 We can pass an arbitrary number of streams followed by a callback function.
 The streams get piped in order and the callback is called when all the processing is done or in case there's an error.
-If there's an error all the streams are properly ended and destroyed form you.
+If there's an error all the streams are properly ended and destroyed for you.
 So with this utility we could rewrite our previous example as follows:

 ```javascript
 import { pipeline } from 'stream'